For light to be a statutory nuisance it must shine directly onto another premises.

 If you are experiencing problems with light shining from a neighbour's premises, speak to them first to try and resolve the issue.
 Re-positioning or fitting devices to direct light can reduce spillage onto neighbouring premises.

-Report neighbourhood nuisance
+Report a neighbourhood nuisance